To return from any entry to the top of this page, click any date on the left

 When Bexley Council tells you trains will go straight through to Heathrow in only one year’s time, it won’t be one of their trademark fibs, they are simply mistaken.

-With such a level of ignorance how will Bexley Council ever successfully negotiate an extension to the east?
+With such a level of ignorance how will Bexley Council ever successfully negotiate an extension the east?

 If Councillor Philip Read hadn’t blocked me on Twitter before I even knew he